ankitalodha05/grafana-observability-stack/observability-logs-loki-promtail-setup.md

-# Loki and Promtail Setup on VM (Beginner Guide)
+# Multi-VM Centralized Logging with Loki and Promtail

 ## Objective

-This document explains how to configure Promtail on a VM to collect system logs and send them to Loki.
-Grafana dashboard is assumed to be already available.
+This document explains how to configure multiple VMs to send logs to a single Loki server and visualize them in Grafana.

 ---

 ## Architecture

-VM Logs → Promtail → Loki → Grafana
+Multiple VMs → Promtail (on each VM) → Central Loki → Grafana

 ---

 ## Prerequisites

-- Linux VM (Ubuntu)
+- Multiple Linux VMs
-- Loki server running and accessible
+- One central Loki server
-- Grafana already configured
+- Grafana already configured with Loki datasource
-- Network access to Loki (port 3100)
+- Network connectivity from all VMs to Loki (port 3100 open)

 ---

-## Step 1: Install Promtail
+## Step 1: Install Promtail on Each VM

-Download and prepare Promtail binary:
+On every VM, install Promtail:

 ```bash
 wget https://github.com/grafana/loki/releases/download/v2.9.0/promtail-linux-amd64.zip